GabeScott/standard-works-vault/General Conference/1980 April - Time-Out!.md

 # Time-Out!

-*By Paul H. Dunn - Of the First Quorum of the Seventy*
+By Elder Paul H. Dunn - *Of the First Quorum of the Seventy*

 *Given in the April session of the 1980 General Conference*